Employment Opportunities

 Essential Functions:

-• Triage wildlife cases over the phone to determine next steps
+• Triage wildlife cases over the phone to assess next steps, must have strong customer service skills both written and oral

 • Maintain electronic and hard copy filing systems